yeapjs/yeap/README.md

 When can use `createComputed` or `.compute`.
 It's not an obligation, but `.compute` it's make to be used in the jsx directly.

+`createComputed` and `createEffect` can be take options before the dependencies.

 ### Condition

 In yeap you can use condition in the jsx, but you can't use `if`, `else`, `&&` or `||` because it's break the reactivity system, you can use `createComputed` or `.compute` to create a condition.